nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-14.md

    - Remember you need one extra Copper Bar and Iron Bar, and one Gold Bar for the Blacksmith's Bundle.
 3. Mine until 12:00 am.
    - Prioritize Iron Ore and Gold Ore once you have the required Copper Bars.
 Copper Ore is now only useful for tool upgrade and crafting more Furnaces later.
-   - You may want to stop mining a bit earlier if you need to spend time breaking Cobblestone Paths before placing Sprinklers.
 4. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - All Copper Bars
    - All Iron Bars